 In 2015, the Board held six meetings and committees of the Board held a total of 40 meetings.
 Overall attendance at such meetings was approximately 98%.
 Each Director attended 75% or more of the aggregate of all meetings of the Board and the committees on which he or she served during 2015.

 Board Committees

 The Board has an Audit Committee, a Compensation Committee, a Committee on Directors and Corporate Governance, an Executive Committee, a Finance Committee, a Management Development Committee and a Public Issues and Diversity Review Committee.
-The Board has adopted a written charter for each of these committees, which is available on the Company's website www.coca-colacompany.com, by clicking on "Investors" and then "Corporate Governance."
-Information about each committee is provided below.
+The

 AUDIT COMMITTEE